Thursday, November 21, 2024

 A trip to Mostar is a must if you ever plan on visiting the Balkans.
 A unique city filled with culture, natural beauty, and history, Mostar is a must-see in Bosnia and Herzegovina.

-I visited Mostar in September when the crowds were already starting to diminish but the temperature was still pleasant and the days quite long.
-This is probably an ideal time to visit the Balkans area if you wish to avoid big crowds but still want to enjoy the sunshine.
+I visited Mostar in September, when the crowds were already starting to diminish but the temperature was still pleasant and the days quite long.
+This is probably an ideal time to visit the Balkans if you wish to avoid big crowds but want to enjoy the sunshine.

 Mostar, Bosnia